nuelle1605/hello-world/README.md

 # hello-world
 startup guide

-dude I am new here coming from a TFS only company
+Dude I am new here coming from a TFS only company.